KwanLab/Autometa/docs/source/databases.rst

 ###############################

 If you would like to incorporate the benefits of using the Genome Taxonomy Database, you can either run the following script or manually download the respective databases.
+GTDB version 220 or later is required.

 .. code-block:: bash